The 40 Best Audiobooks for Kids and FamiliesAugust 3, 2016 • By Tara Ziegmont

 If you’re wondering where we’re going, we are headed to Oak Island, North Carolina.

-We are taking part in a homeschool field trip on the beach – the perfect vacation for this learning-loving family.
-We’re going to hunt for ghost crabs in the sand, go kayaking in an estuary, go crabbing in the bay, do a beach scavenger hunt, tour a lighthouse and so much more.
+We are taking part in a homeschool field trip at the beach – the perfect vacation for this learning-loving family.
+We’re going to hunt for ghost crabs in the sand, go kayaking in an estuary, go crabbing in the bay, do a beach scavenger hunt, tour a lighthouse, and so much more.

 Most of the links below go to Audible audiobooks, because those were the most economical options.
-I personally prefer audiobooks on CD, but that’s just me.
 Go with whatever you find easiest to use.

 - The Secret Garden – This is my new favorite book, and it’s a long one.
 It’s about a spoiled little girl who is sent to live with a distant relative when her parents die.
 She finds a secret garden and a whole new self in the process.
 I can’t recommend it highly enough.
 I loved the narrator and the story.
 It’s the perfect package.